Services

 PHOTOMONTAGES

-Photomontages illustrate a proposed development within a photo of an existing view.
+A photomontage is a visual representation that combines a photograph of an existing view with a realistic depiction of a proposed development, showing how the project will appear once built.
 This imagery is used to illustrate various development scenarios that inform stakeholders and authorities about the visual impact of a potential development.

 Features:

-Versatile Application: Utilised in the preparation of visual impact assessments for development applications, environmental impact assessments, development appeals, as evidence for cases in court and much more
+Versatile Application: Photomontages are utilised in visual impact assessments for development applications, environmental impact assessments, development appeals, as evidence for court cases and much more.

 Compliant: All photomontages are prepared in accordance with the relevant planning authority policy (see the NSW Land and Environment Court Policy here).